Performance Testing – Software Testing

 - Endurance testing:

-It is performed to ensure the software can handle the expected load over a long period of time.
+It is performed to ensure the software can handle the expected load over a long period.

 - Spike testing: